taylojo5/theo-core/docs/SCAFFOLDING_PLAN.md

 > **Architecture Note**: Design this integration as a self-contained module with clear boundaries (API contracts, message-based communication patterns) to enable extraction to a standalone microservice in the future.

+> **Rate Limit Note**: Kroger API has a limit of 10,000 calls/day.
+Implement aggressive caching: store product information in the database with a long TTL (7-30 days for stable product data).
+Always consult the local DB cache before making API calls.

 ### Goals

 - Kroger OAuth authentication
-- Product search and browsing
+- Product search and browsing with local caching
-- Shopping list management
+- Shopping list management with DB-first lookups
+- Recipe and preference context for smart ingredient selection
 - Order history access

 ### 7.1 Kroger OAuth